 Is there a way to expand ticket sales via different channels?
 Yes, of course.
 Riders need easy access to tickets and other fare media, and we’ve made it easy for them to get it.
-Enter the Modeshift POS terminal – a simple and intuitive mobile POS that can be accessed from a variety of devices and can be used for ticket sales and account management, including reloading of accounts.
+Enter the Modeshift Customer Service Desk – a simple and intuitive mobile POS terminal that can be accessed from a variety of devices and can be used for ticket sales and account management, including reloading of accounts.

 Any coffee shop, gas station, grocery store, or newsstand can become a reseller, expanding the sales network of your agency and bringing public transit closer to riders.
 They can opt to buy single-ride tickets or recharge their accounts with confidence at any authorized location around town.
 This helps take money-handling responsibilities off the bus driver.

 - Great fit for a variety of locations: coffee shops, supermarkets, newsstands, etc.

 - Can be used by the agency on special events as a handheld device or an improvised customer service window (for example, at the local fair or the weekend farmers market).

 - 3rd party usage is included with a configuration for the reseller’s network, daily caps, prepaid tickets, etc.